Get access to exclusive updates, the latest news and the inside scoop 🍨

 Do you have an email database?
 Connect with your existing customers by sending out an announcement email.
 Additionally, we’d recommend building this database as your business grows so that you can keep in regular contact with your audience.

-Another tip from us here at Karmoon is to use your store’s social media channels to create a teaser campaign, counting down to the launch day of your online store.
+Another tip from us here at Karmoon for learning how to start an online store is to use your store’s social media channels to create a teaser campaign, counting down to the launch day of your online store.
 This will generate a buzz amongst your brand’s fans and followers.

-When you head on over to your store’s socials, don’t forget to add the website URL to all of your social media bios so that customers can find your business with ease.
+When you head on over to your Shopify store’s socials, don’t forget to add the website URL to all of your social media bios so that customers can find your business with ease.

 If you’re actively looking to work with a Shopify agency designer or developer to assist you with your business, we’d love to hear from you.
 Get in touch with us to get started!

 Get Started with Shopify

 Looking to get started with Shopify?
 Take advantage of Shopify's 14-day free trial, no credit card is required.